GrupoDiana/brt-juce-basic/README.md

 # BRT Library Example with JUCE
-Este repositorio contiene un ejemplo de uso de la [BRT Library](https://github.com/GrupoDiana/BRTLibrary) with the [JUCE](https://github.com/juce-framework/JUCE) framework.
+This is an example of use of the [BRT Library](https://github.com/GrupoDiana/BRTLibrary) with the [JUCE](https://github.com/juce-framework/JUCE) framework.
 Both are included as git submodules in the [Libs](Libs/) directory, along with their dependencies [LibMySofa](https://github.com/GrupoDiana/libmysofa) and [ZLib](https://github.com/GrupoDiana/zlib), these are already compiled for various platforms.

 ## Project generation with Projucer
 To generate the project files for each platform, you will need to use Projucer, which is a JUCE tool.
 Follow these steps: